al-march/ngx-popovers/packages/popover/README.md

 ### Arrow

-You should install the [core package](https://www.npmjs.com/package/@ngx-popovers/core) to import the Arrow component.
+To use the Arrow component, you should install the [core package](https://www.npmjs.com/package/@ngx-popovers/core).

 ```typescript
 import { Arrow } from '@ngx-popovers/core';